ck4445/ECKOBits/README.md

 - `search` – view another user's balance
 - `leaderboard` – list the top balances
 - `notifications` – fetch your notifications
-- Older notifications are discarded when new ones exceed the limit

 ### Backups

 The server keeps the latest ten backups in the `backups/` directory, saving every ten minutes automatically.
+Backups are also pushed to the remote GitHub repository defined in `data.py`.
+Only new changes are committed and the remote retains the most recent 20 backups.

 ## Roadmap